msreeves/msrsandbox/README.md

 - Post listings and filtering by categories
 - Creating templates for events, profile posts etc.
 - Working on animation for text and images
-- Creating CPT for people, podcasts, news/features, partner companies etc.
+- Creating CPT for people, events, news/features, partner companies etc.

 It is built with Node.js modules and compiled with sass to complie css with webpack and laravel-mix.